landx-id/pgbouncer-chart-gke/README.md

 # GKE Pgbouncer

 PgBouncer is a lightweight connection pooler for PostgreSQL.
-This chart is forked from https://github.com/wallarm/pgbouncer-chart, and taylored to be used on Google Kubernetes Engine by using Cloud Proxy.
+This chart is forked from https://github.com/wallarm/pgbouncer-chart, and tailored to be used on Google Kubernetes Engine by using Cloud Proxy.

 ## Usage